codenothing/Nlint/README.md

 Installation
 ------------

-1. Download and extract Nodelint into a path of your choice
+ - Download and extract Nodelint into a path of your choice

-2a.
-Move the jslint bin file into your path, and change the require path to the correct Nodelint/index.js path
+ -a) Move the jslint bin file into your path, and change the require path to the correct Nodelint/index.js path

-2b.
-Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/cli.js -vp "$@"'
+	b) Add the alias to your bashrc file: alias jslint='node /path/to/Nodelint/cli.js -vp "$@"'

-3. Source your bashrc file, and your good to go.
+ - Source your bashrc file, and your good to go.